Functional safety analysis and higher diagnostic coverage to meet certification requirements

 The automotive market, governed by the ISO 26262 standard, demands a particularly rigorous development methodology.
 This requires the use of specific verification techniques, as well as a well-defined, thorough verification process.

-The need for Formal Safety Verification
+The Need for Formal Safety Verification

 It is hard to demonstrate that simulation-only verification solutions can provide the required degree of coverage necessary to guarantee safety.
 The exhaustive nature of formal verification solutions makes it a natural fit for these designs.
 However, additional capability must be included to prove design reliability and fail-safe operation.
-Design reliability can be shown by utilizing advanced coverage techniques to demonstrate that any “systematic” bug in the design would indeed be detected by a series of assertions, executed on a formal platform.
+Design reliability can be shown by using advanced coverage techniques to demonstrate that any “systematic” bug in the design would indeed be detected by a series of assertions, executed on a formal platform.

 OneSpin provides a complete formal verification solution ranging from rigorous verification, and qualification of the verification environment, all the way to the verification of safety mechanisms and diagnostic coverage.